IIEnat/Seismographer/docs/user_manual.md

 ### Playback Page
 - Click on `Choose Files` in the top left and select `.mseed` or `.miniseed` files from the popup.
 - Next click `Upload & Play`.
-- On the right panel you'll see
+- On the right panel you'll see:
    - The number of files you've uploaded.
    - The temporal length of those files.
-   - The currently selected seismometer
+   - The currently selected seismometer.
    - Whether the selected files are currently being played.
 - Down the bottom of the page you'll see a graph showing the raw seismic reading from the selected seismometer.
    - At the top of this graph is functionality to play and pause the playback as well as a slider the control the timeline and information about the files timeline.